|Term||Applications Open||Applications Close|

-Non-degree students on the CU Anschutz Medical Campus register in one of three schools/colleges depending on the course they wish to take.
-It is important to follow the correct instructions and complete the appropriate application for the non-degree course(s) that you want.
-Students interested in apply to and registering for courses in the basic biomedical sciences should do so using the non-degree application offered through the Graduate School.
+Non-degree students on the CU Anschutz Medical Campus register through one of three schools/colleges depending on the course(s) they wish to take.
+It's important to follow the correct instructions and complete the appropriate application for the non-degree course(s) that you want to take.
+Students interested in applying to, and registering for, courses in the basic biomedical sciences should do so using the non-degree application offered by the Graduate School at CU Anschutz.

 Create a non-degree application online.
 On the "Academic Interest" page, please select “Non-Degree” and "Public Health Non-Degree.”

 If admitted, you must also complete the following new student checklist prior to registering for courses.* Once these checklist items are complete, admission is complete.
 An email will be sent with instructions after processing your: